 This is the companion guide to the second edition of Successful Research Supervision, a research-based practical framework for academics to examine and develop their effectiveness as supervisors.
 It helps supervisors to move their students towards the ultimate goal of being able to study independently in a thoughtful, coherent and efficient manner and is a go-to guide for both novice and experienced supervisors seeking to develop their practice.

-An exceptionally practical resource for research students.
+A must-read to tackle research projects effectively … an exceptionally practical resource for research students.

 1. Becoming a research student; 2.
 A framework for analysing what you need; 3.
 Managing your project – a functional approach; 4.
 Uncovering the implicit – embracing enculturation; 5.
 Thinking like an academic – developing criticality; 6.
 Finding your own way – enabling emancipation; 7.
 Creating and maintaining relationships; 8.
 Using the framework to help your research; 9.
 How to write like an academic; 10.
 Dilemmas when you disagree with your supervisor; 11.
 Preparing for your work to be examined; 12.
 Looking to the future; Figures; Tables